l-rettberg/set-card-game/README.md

 # How to use

 Place all of the files in the same directory in your computer.
 (Or clone the repository.)
+You must have python installed, along with pandas.

 ## Using setgametools.py